anaplan-engineering/azuki/README.md

 (A `publishAll` task also exists for publishing to a remote Maven repository.
 This requires various environment variables and properties to be set to configure the remote repository.
 These can easily be derived from examination from the publishing configuration of [build.gradle](build.gradle).)

+N.B.
+A composite build is necessary for publishing and consuming gradle plugins in the same build.

 ### IntelliJ IDEA

 The composite Gradle build can be opened in IDEA as a single project by opening the [settings.gradle](settings.gradle) file in the root directory.